Yashashvi-Yadv/GROUPT-15-CORIZO-MAJOR-/README.md

     app,js > main file where the all file connected or handle views >> all pages with ejs extension like Home.ejs node mdoule
-    pakagelock.json
+    .env have a port and mongoose connect url pakagelock.json
     other stuff